Wieslauterbahn

-The Wieslauterbahn – more rarely called the Wasgaubahn, Wieslautertalbahn or Lauterbahn – is a branch line in Rhineland-Palatinate.
+The Wieslauterbahn, also called Wasgaubahn, Wieslautertalbahn or Lauterbahn, is a branch line in Rhineland-Palatinate.
 It branches off from the Landau-Rohrbach line at Hinterweidenthal Ost station and runs via Dahn to Bundenthal-Rumbach.
 It gained its greatest significance in excursion traffic.

 The line was opened in 1911 as one of the last within the Palatinate.
 In 1966, in response to competing private transport, passenger services were discontinued, with the exception of the "Bundenthaler" excursion train starting in Ludwigshafen.
-This train also came to an end in 1976.
+This train was terminated in 1976.
 Freight services continued until 1995.
 In 1997, passenger services were reintroduced on Sundays and public holidays, the continuation of which was temporarily at risk after the turn of the millennium, but has since been secured for the medium term.
 In the following years, the service was extended to Wednesdays and Saturdays.
 Residents of the region repeatedly resisted plans to close the line for decades, thus helping to preserve it.

 History

 First initiatives (1862–1870)

-The first plans for the construction of a railroad line through the Wasgau region and its Dahner Felsenland section existed as early as 1862.
+The first plans for the construction of a railway through the Wasgau region and its Dahner Felsenland section existed as early as 1862.
 The line was to run from Zweibrücken via Pirmasens, Kaltenbach, Dahn and Bergzabern and join the Palatinate Maximilian Railway, which opened in 1855, at Winden.
 The main argument was initially the very productive timber transportation in the area.

-Together with the full length of the Winden-Karlsruhe railroad line, which opened in 1865, it was intended to act as part of a further route for transporting coal from the Saar region.
+Together with the full length of the Winden-Karlsruhe railway, which opened in 1865, it was intended to act as part of a further route for transporting coal from the Saar region.
 An additional reason for building a line through the Wasgau was the tourism potential seen at the time.
-However, the planned railroad line was in competition with the planned Südpfalzbahn Landau-Zweibrücken, which was to run further north along the Queich and Rodalb rivers via Annweiler.
+However, the planned railway line was in competition with the planned Südpfalzbahn Landau-Zweibrücken, which was to run further north along the Queich and Rodalb rivers via Annweiler.
 As the construction of a Wasgau line in an east-west direction would have proved difficult due to the complicated topography, only the Southern Palatinate line was initially considered, which was opened in 1874 and 1875.
-Only the Winden-Bad Bergzabern line, which opened in 1870, emerged from the project to build a railroad across the Wasgau.
+Only the Winden-Bad Bergzabern line, which opened in 1870, emerged from the project to build a railway across the Wasgau.

 Further plans (1870–1900)

 After the Franco-Prussian War, neighboring Alsace-Lorraine fell to the newly founded German Empire.
 As a direct result, the Alsatian town of Weißenburg (formerly Wissembourg) made efforts to build a route along the Wieslauter via Dahn and Selz to Rastatt to serve international traffic.
 A corresponding committee was formed in 1873.
 In the same year, another committee was formed in Dahn to plan a line along the Wieslauter.
-At the same time, the management of the Palatinate Railways presented plans for a railroad line from Hinterweidenthal to Bergzabern, which was to run mainly along the Wieslauter.
+At the same time, the management of the Palatinate Railways presented plans for a line from Hinterweidenthal to Bergzabern, which was to run mainly along the Wieslauter.
 A connection to Weißenburg in the form of a branch line was included from the outset.
 Although the Bavarian government provided an interest guarantee, the economic situation in the 1870s prevented these plans from being implemented.